ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!/en.md

 - The *hit value* is the numerical value of the hit circle judgement (50, 100, or 300).
 - The *combo multiplier* is equal to (combo before this hit - 1) or 0, whichever is higher.
 - The *difficulty multiplier* is a value specific to the beatmap being played.
-The exact formula to compute it is given in the next subsection.
+See the [below section](#difficulty-multiplier) for the exact formula to compute it.
 - The *mod multiplier* is the total multiplier of the set of active mods.

 ### Difficulty multiplier